 In addition to the business model, we pretend we will offer 3 packages to choose from:

 The basic package means creation of a database, or, more simply, a list of all citizens of the country, i.e., in fact, a digital population census.
 A state gets the opportunity to see relevant information about the population (demographic indicators, socioeconomic, statistical) in real time, and not only right after the population census that takes place every 5-10 years.
-Basic package is a good option to start E-Government development, because it will allow the state to evaluate all the advantages of a systematic work with data.
+Our startup’s Basic package is a good option to start E-Government development, because it will allow the state to evaluate all the advantages of a systematic work with data.
 This level of our services wil partially enable G2C — Government to citizens branch of the overall E-Government development.

-It is known that even in countries with, let’s say, «underdeveloped» digitalization, such accounting databases are actively created, however, these databases are local, i.e. each government authority has its own database.
+It is known that even in countries with, let’s say, «underdeveloped» digitalization, such accounting databases are actively created, however, these databases are local, i.e. each government authority develops its own database.
 Or, as in many state departments or ministries of the CIS countries, they are not created at all.
 Creating a single database with population data available for use by all the state authorities will simplify part of their work.
 Part, because in fact complete digitization is expected as a result of package 2 services.

 For Average package we offer both the creation of a common population database and the automation of individual departments’ workflow.
 It implies the introduction of software modules for each department, which are integrated and exchange data with each other.
 This level of our services wil partially enable G2G — Government to Government branch of the overall E-Government development.